interplaynetary/free-association/resources/trust-fund/collective-rec.md

 * **No phantom allocation** - Members can map anything, but only real providers allocate
 * **Coordination without consensus** - Everyone sees allocation priorities from different capacity lenses
 * **Direct allocation** - When providers allocate, it goes directly to needs based on recognition + capacity + filters
+* **Proportional & fair** - Allocation is proportional to recognition shares, not greedy/winner-takes-all (everyone gets their share)
+* **Slot-based matching** - Needs mirror capacities with time/location/quantity constraints for sophisticated coordination
+* **Temporal & spatial awareness** - System understands when and where resources are needed vs. available
+* **Automatic scheduling** - Can match needs to capacities by time patterns and location constraints
+* **Flexible fulfillment** - Multiple need slots can be fulfilled by different providers at different times/locations
+* **Multi-pass optimization** - Unused capacity redistributes proportionally to those who can use more (maximizes utilization while maintaining fairness)